Frequently asked questions

 The easy way nowadays is online, and often easier than at the door.

-A ticket bought online costs the same as at the door, but if you buy online, you can choose your seat in advance from the map of the auditorium.
+A ticket bought online is cheaper than at the door, and if you buy online, you can choose your seat in advance from the map of the auditorium.
 There is often a queue at the door, and you may not always be able to choose your seat.

 Click here to see where you can buy a ticket, prices, and any concessions.